-Recommendation: That Planning Permission be Refused.
+Recommendation: That the application is Refused.

 Reason for consideration by the Committee: The application has been called in by three Members of the Planning Committee.
 The application was called in order to fully address the harm to the Conservation Area and openness of the Green Belt, given the presence of a personal statement.